Agenda 2063 - Overview

 Environmentally sustainable and climate resilient economies and communities

 Aspiration 1.
-A Prosperou Bio-diversity conservatio Climate resilience and na Renewable energy Water security
+A Prosperous Afr Bio-diversity conservation and Climate resilience and natural Renewable energy Water security

 • Target 7.1: At least 30% of agricultural land is placed under sustainable land management practice